 For a volume boost while you snooze, wash your hair at night, then use a scrunchie, tie, or band and pull damp hair into a topknot or a cluster of buns twisted upward and away from your face.
 Unwrap in the a.m. and you’re good to go.

 THE PIN TRICK

-For a touch of natural-looking volume, place pins in wet hair at intervals along your part or anywhere to create some shape and lift, and allow hair to dry before removing them.
+For a natural-looking voluminous hairstyle, place pins in wet hair at intervals along your part or anywhere to create some shape and lift, and allow hair to dry naturally or with a blow dryer before removing them.
 To prevent dents, use non-crease pins with added material to spread the pressure, or add a thin layer of tissue or cotton.